-In September 2017, the Fairfield Area School District sought community, staff, student and parent participation by personal invitation, district website, and announcements at Board meetings.
+In 2020, the Fairfield Area School District sought community, staff, student and parent participation by personal invitation, and district website.
 The district employed a collaborative process in order to develop the District level plan.
 A Committee of the Whole met to outline the Comprehensive Planning process and to develop the mission statement, vision statement, and shared values.
 This process was the work of various groups including both internal and external stake holders.